Not a member? Sign Up

-In February 1981 when Charles, Prince of Wales, and Lady Diana Spencer announced their engagement they did so with a ring chosen by Diana.
-It was neither custom-made nor unique and was, at the time of her engagement featured in the Garrard’s jewellery collection which was available for anyone to purchase.
+In February 1981 when Charles, Prince of Wales, and Lady Diana Spencer announced the engagement they did so with a ring chosen by Diana.
+It was neither custom-made nor unique and was, at the time of her engagement featured in Garrard’s jewellery collection which was available for anyone to purchase.

 A stunning 12-carat oval blue Ceylon sapphire is surrounded by 14 solitaire diamonds all set in 18-karat white gold.
 Diana’s engagement ring set off a major trend for Sapphires.

 In November 2010, almost 30 years later, Prince William proposed to Catherine Middleton, with the very same ring.
 Again we have seen a surge in similar style rings, but this time, the diamond clusters have been the dominant feature.

 Immediately following the 2010 proposal this became one of the most popular styles of engagement ring for newly engaged couples.
 Over the last 6 years, trends have softened somewhat.
 The distinctive claws that are so much a feature of the royal ring, and individually secure each of the 14 solitaire diamonds, have been replaced by modern setting styles.